-Serious Traffic Offense Attorney
+Serious Traffic Offense Attorney in Atlanta, Georgia

 Serious traffic offenses are the worst traffic offenses you can commit while behind the wheel.
 You should have an attorney representing you who can advocate for you, raise any possible defenses, and try to minimize the negative impact on your driver's license and your life.
 These offenses include driving recklessly or impaired, or seriously injuring or killing someone while driving recklessly or impaired.
 They also include fleeing or attempting to elude a police officer in a vehicle, or driving aggressively.